Sea Island (British Columbia)

-Sea Island is an island in the Fraser River estuary in the city of Richmond, British Columbia.
-It is located south of the city of Vancouver and north and west of Lulu Island.
-Sea Island is the home to Vancouver International Airport (YVR), a nature conservation area, and a permanent resident population of 814, most of which live in the neighbourhood of Burkeville.
-A small part of the island is under the administration of the Musqueam Indian Band.
+Sea Island (hən̓q̓əmin̓əm̓: sqʷsaθən) is an island in the Fraser River estuary in the city of Richmond, British Columbia, Canada.
+It is located south of the city of Vancouver and northwest of Lulu Island.

+Sea Island is home to Vancouver International Airport (YVR), a nature conservation area, and a permanent resident population of 814, most of which live in the neighbourhood of Burkeville.

 History

-The island was traditionally home to the Musqueam Indian Band, and they retain ownership over a tract of land on the island's north-west under the administrative title "Sea Island Indian Reserve #3".
+The island was traditionally home to the Musqueam First Nation, and they retain ownership over a parcel of land on the island's northwest corner under the administrative title "Sea Island Indian Reserve #3".

+The name Sea Island has been credited to Colonel Moody, who surveyed the geography of the Lower Mainland and noticed that at high tide, the island was partially hidden by the sea.
+It had previously been referred to as McRoberts' Island, after the first European settler on the island, Hugh McRoberts.

 Construction of residential neighbourhoods on the island began during World War II.
-Under the authority of the Wartime Housing Authority, the Boeing Company built a 300 home subdivision to house its workers on Sea Island.
-This neighbourhood on the island's east side became known as Burkeville, and remains a residential neighbourhood to this day.
+Under the authority of the Wartime Housing Authority, a 328 home subdivision was built in 1943 to house the employees of the nearby Boeing facility.
+This village on the island's east side became known as Burkeville, after then-President of Boeing Canada, Stanley Burke.

 A second neighbourhood, known as the Cora Brown subdivision, was constructed in 1946 on the north side of the island, originally with 50 houses.
 Although it grew to the point of requiring the construction of the island's second elementary school in 1962, airport expansion led to the community being disbanded in 1978.
 No trace of this neighbourhood remains.

 Vancouver International Airport

-The airport first opened for service on Sea Island in 1931, and began servicing commercial flights in 1937.
+The Vancouver International Airport first opened on Sea Island in 1931, and began servicing Trans-Canada Airlines flights in 1937.
 The airport received relatively light traffic for the next fifty years until extensive growth in international traffic, primarily between the United States and Asia, necessitated expansion of service.
-With investments from the airlines, the Canadian government and a surcharge on tickets for improvement costs, the airport began a significant overhaul in the 1990s.
+With investments from the airlines and the Canadian government, and a surcharge on tickets to cover costs, the airport began a significant overhaul in the 1990s.

-The airport is the second largest in Canada, with over 25 million passengers passing through each year.
-It has grown to three passenger terminals and three main runways servicing over fifty airlines.
+As of 2024, the airport is the second largest in Canada, with over 20 million passengers travelling through each year.
+It has grown to three passenger terminals and two main runways servicing over fifty airlines.

+The YVR Airport South Terminal is located on the south shore of Sea Island.